Isobutane vs Butane – Isobutane Refrigerant – Isobutane Gas – What is Isobutane?

 Density @ 15ºC: kg/m3 | 2.533 |

-Difference between n butane and isobutane is that isobutane (i-butane) is an isomer of normal butane (n-butane).
+Difference between butane and isobutane is that isobutane (i-butane) is an isomer of normal butane (n-butane).

-That means it has the same chemical formula as butane – C4H10 – but has a different arrangement of its atoms, as you can see in the 3-D model images.
+That means the chemical formula for isobutane is the same as butane – C4H10 – but has a different arrangement of its atoms, as you can see in the 3-D model images.
 (Isobutane molecule model shown)

 As with normal butane (n-butane), isobutane (i-butane) is a flammable hydrocarbon gas that is liquefied through pressurisation.

-However, it has different physical properties from normal butane (n-butane).
+However, isobutane (isobutane gas) has different physical properties from normal butane (n-butane), including the boiling point for butane.

 Isobutane is colourless with a weak petrol odour.

-Isobutane production is converted from butane (n-butane) in a process called isomerization.
+Isobutane (isobutane gas) production is converted from butane (n-butane) in a process called isomerization.

 This isomerization happens in something called a butamer unit and includes the use of platinum or another metal catalyst.